-Operational Highlights for the nine months ended June 30, 2019
+Operational Highlights for the year ended September 30, 2019

-- On October 1, 2018, Covalon announced that it had closed the acquisition of AquaGuard, a Seattle, Washington-based division of medical technologies company Cenorin, LLC.
-The consideration of approximately \$15.5m was comprised of a combination of cash, 178,028 common shares of the Company, and contingent consideration. - On October 24, 2018, Covalon announced that it would be attending the 2018 American Nurses Credentialing Center National Magnet Conference from October 24th to October 26th, 2018.
-This represented Covalon's first conference showcasing AquaGuard and IV Clear together as a part of Covalon's product portfolio. - On October 30, 2018, Covalon announced the that it had successfully completed the integration of AquaGuard with its operations. - On December 27, 2018, Covalon announced the issuance of 425,000 stock options to employees and consultants of the Company.
-The stock options will vest over three years and will be exercisable for a period of five years at an exercise price of \$4.28 per stock option. - On January 24, 2019, Covalon announced that it had appointed PricewaterhouseCoopers LLP as auditors of the Company.
-Covalon also announced that the Board of Directors had decided to amend and restate the Company's rolling stock option plan in order to align the provisions of the 2007 plan with current market standards.
-The amended plan will be presented for Shareholder approval at the Company's Annual Shareholder's Meeting. - On January 28, 2019, Covalon announced that Dr. Myrna Francis had joined Covalon's Board of Directors.
+- On October 1, 2018, Covalon completed the acquisition of AquaGuard, a Seattle, Washingtonbased division of medical technologies company Cenorin, LLC ("AquaGuard").
+The consideration of approximately \$15.5m was comprised of a combination of cash, 178,028 common shares of the Company, and contingent consideration.
+The Company also entered into a vendor takeback agreement with the prior owners of the AquaGuard assets (the "Acquisition Note") pursuant to which a milestone payment of \$2.5m USD became due on October 1, 2019 and a milestone payment of \$5m USD will become due on October 1, 2020. - Covalon attended the 2018 American Nurses Credentialing Center National Magnet Conference from October 24th to October 26th, 2018.
+This represented Covalon's first conference showcasing AquaGuard and IV Clear together as a part of Covalon's product portfolio. - On October 30, 2018, Covalon completed the integration of AquaGuard with its operations. - On December 27, 2018, Covalon issued 425,000 stock options to employees and consultants of the Company.
+The stock options vest over three years and are exercisable for a period of five years at an exercise price of \$4.28 per stock option. - On January 24, 2019, Covalon appointed PricewaterhouseCoopers LLP as auditors of the Company. - On January 24, 2019, Covalon's Board of Directors decided to amend and restate the Company's rolling stock option plan in order to align the provisions of the 2007 plan with current market standards.
+The Company intends to present the amended plan to shareholders for their approval at its upcoming 2020 annual shareholder meeting. - On January 28, 2019, Covalon announced that Dr. Myrna Francis had joined Covalon's Board of Directors.
 Dr. Francis has an extensive background in healthcare and is well-known in both private and public sectors; her experience spans the international marketplace - Canada, the US, and Europe.
-Dr. Francis is currently the President of Mfran Healthcare Advisory Services, the Vice Chair of OCAD University's Board of Governors, serving on the Board of Directors of Medavie Inc., and is a volunteer advisory for BioMedical Zone, MaRS Discovery District, as well as Health Ventures Group.
+Dr. Francis is currently the President of Mfran Healthcare Advisory Services, the Vice Chair of OCAD University's Board of Governors, serving on the Board of Directors of Medavie

+Inc., and is a volunteer advisory for BioMedical Zone, MaRS Discovery District, as well as Health Ventures Group.